cavejay/one-sentence/README.md

 # one-sentence
-A easy to use implementation for a 1 sentence diary that uses telegram and node to store sentences in a mongoDB
+A easy to use implementation for a '1 sentence diary' that uses telegram and node to store sentences in a mongoDB

 ### Installation

-- Git clone this into a folder
-- clone tg into that directory and install that properly
+- Clone Repo
+- Run setup.sh
+- Provided setup.sh succeeded launch tg using tg.sh
+- Sign in to telegram
+- close telegram-cli
+- Run node app.js

+### Use

+The application is currently running on the 1sentencediary telegram account.
+Feel free to check it out but unfortunately messages are not encrypted yet and you will have no way to recover the data kept in the database.

+Both of these features are being planned and should be implemented relatively soon, Uni and life allowing.

+####Current Features
+- Pushes unencrypted diary entries through to a mongodb instance (mongoKey.js holds the URI)
+- Simple commands are recognised.
+  - &#60;help> provides a general overview of the app and lists other commands.
+When sent with another command ie '&#60;help> &#60;stats>' it gives specific information about the other command.
+  - &#60;removeAllData>, &#60;generateview>, &#60;stats> and &#60;date> are all currently recognised but not implemented.
+- When a command is recognised in a message the message is considered as a query and isn't sent to the database as a diary entry.

 ####To-do Feature list/Ideas

-- Log daily messages to mongodb - encrypted?
-- identify people by phone number - encrypt/hash with randomly generated number?
+- Recognition of new users with a welcome message and explanation.
-- when recieving image upload to imgur and host link in db
+- When recieving image upload to imgur and host link in db
-- Send and recieve system for users to browse previous dates/times

 - Webserver access for users to view diary w/browser